autumn-mck/site-astro/src/content/markdownPosts/blog/2024/new-site/index.md

 ![Screenshot of the main page of the current site design](./new-site.png)

 The new site is built with [Astro](https://astro.build/), and... that's pretty much it actually!
-I enjoy keeping my site pretty minimal, and the extra flexability writing my own CSS gives me.
+I enjoy keeping my site pretty minimal, and the extra flexibility writing my own CSS gives me.
 Why astro?

 - It works well as a static site generator (I don't need to worry much about hosting for now when it's just a bunch of static files when built)